When writing a cover letter to apply for a job, it's important to include all the requisite information clearly and efficiently.

-The Essential Parts of a Cover Letter
+The Structure of a Cover Letter

 - What to include: The first section or header includes your contact information: name, address, phone or cell phone number, and your email address.
 It has also become common to include your LinkedIn address so that employers can immediately access your professional profile, resume, and networking contacts.
 In an email, you can also list your contact info below your signature.

 - Choose a style: Go with a simple block, centered header, or get a little fancy with the design if you're sending a hard copy.